AskatAsh/Responsive-Web-Components/CSS - Blog-Preview-Card/README.md

 Users should be able to:

-- See hover and focus states for all interactive elements on the page
+- See active, hover and focus states for all interactive elements on the page
-- Use keyboard tab button to navigate elements
+- Use keyboard tab button to navigate link elements
 - See from any smaller to larger devices easily

 ### Screenshot